Checkmk/checkmk/doc/documentation/arch-comp-distributed.rst

 We have some commonly discussed architectural disadvantages:

-* The client needs to have more features for combining the result sets from the different sites to a final result sets.
+* The client needs to have more features for combining the result sets from the different sites to a final result set.

-* The data fetched via Livestatus is always gathered on demand, means the view rendering times are highly affected by the network connection reliability and performance between the Checkmk sites.
+* The data fetched via Livestatus is always gathered on demand, meaning the view rendering times are highly affected by the network connection reliability and performance between the Checkmk sites.

 * Users in the central site can also only access historical information from a remote site in case the remote site is available.

-* Changing host assignments to sites is more complex because the host related data needs to be moved around.
+* Changing host assignments to sites is more complex because the host-related data needs to be moved around.

-In addition to that we also have some limitations in the current implementation:
+In addition to that, we also have some limitations in the current implementation:

 * The Livestatus server is currently implementing filtering and limiting.
   Sorting of results is not implemented by the Livestatus server.
 Instead it is